jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 ###2.5 Clean modified files or untracked files from Commit.

-When you use "git status", you are going to see all the files untracked or changed for the future commit.
+When you use *git status", you are going to see all the files untracked or changed for the future commit.
 Some times you need to remove these files from the commit.
 For example you have added some files, but you don't neccesay needed them for this commit.
 The command to clean these changes is:

 	git clean -df

 ###2.6 Recover deleted branch or Commit from historical reference log.